MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-configure.md

 3. Select **Microsoft Defender for Endpoint** as the target app.
 4. In Settings page, select **Use configuration designer** and add **DefenderTVMPrivacyMode** as the key and value type as **Integer**
    - To disable vulnerability of apps in the work profile, enter value as `1` and assign this policy to users.
 By default, this value is set to `0`.
-   - For users with key set as `0`, Defender for Endpoint will send the list of apps from the work profile to the backend service for vulnerability assessment.
+   - For users with key set as `0`, Defender for Endpoint sends the list of apps from the work profile to the backend service for vulnerability assessment.
-5. Click **Next** and assign this profile to targeted devices/users.
+5. Select **Next** and assign this profile to targeted devices/users.

-Turning the above privacy controls on or off will not impact the device compliance check or conditional access.
+Turning the above privacy controls on or off won't impact the device compliance check or conditional access.

 ## Configure privacy for phishing alert report